Geoffrey Parsons (pianist): Geoffrey Parsons Award

 In 1995, following Parsons' death, the Geoffrey Parsons Award was named in his memory by the Accompanists' Guild of South Australia, of which Parsons was the founding international patron.
 The award is one of the few Australian prizes to celebrate and encourage the profession of piano accompaniment.
 The Geoffrey Parsons Award is an annual prize, originally with a cash-pool of $2,500.
 To mark the 25th anniversary of the Guild, in 2008 this was increased to $6,000.

 In recent years, the prize has received the support of the Elder Conservatorium, University of Adelaide, which has given the prize an added level of prestige and public profile.
 In presenting the Geoffrey Parsons Award the Accompanists' Guild continues to raise the public's awareness of the importance of the skills of the professional accompanist and has assisted many emerging accompanists to establish their professional careers.
+The list of previous winners is published on the Guild's website.